ma16/rpio/cc/Console/Device/Max7219/README.md

 In the first line, the display-test is activated for the first circuit.
 The next four lines are Nops.
 However, since the circuits are daisy chained, the display-test is shiftet from one to the next.
 All displays should be on.

 The alternative is to send five commands at once and load them together.
-We use this to return from the display-test.
+We use this to return from the display-test:

 ```
 ./rpio device max7219 22 23 24 -d 0x0f00 0x0f00 0x0f00 0x0f00 0x0f00